Emmankoko/Open_source_reports/RAIDFRAME/blog.md

 - Implementation of a RAID level 1 extension called **N-way RAID 1** to support multiple disks in a RAIDframe mirror
 - Implementation of **RAID scrubbing**
-- Test RAID level 6 and fix bugs

 ## N-way RAID 1

 RAID level 1 involves mirroring two disks containing the same data.
 They are structured as one primary and one parity (secondary).
 Every write to the raid device writes to all disks in the setup that are alive.
-Every read from the raid device reads from the disk with the shortest I/O queue.
+Every read from the raid device reads from the disk with the shortest I/O (writes/read to and from the disks) queue.
 If there's an encountered failure with any of the disks, it reads in degraded mode and hence gets the data from any of the available disks.
-If all disks fail, I/O (writes/read to and from the disks) aborts.
+If all disks fail, I/O aborts.

-There is an introduction of a new extension to the RAID 1 setup called n-way RAID1.
+There is an introduction of a new extension to the RAID 1 setup called N-way RAID1.
 This involves setting up more than two disk in a RAID 1 array setup where you have one primary disk and multiple secondary disks.
 This increases redundancy and improves the security of data critical to disk failure that could lead to data loss.